dojo/docs/dijit/form/NumberTextBox.rst

   .. cv:: html

+        <label for="q05">Integer between -20000 to +20000:</label>
 	<input id="q05" type="text"
 		dojoType="dijit.form.NumberTextBox"
 		name= "elevation"
 		value="3000"
 		constraints="{min:-20000,max:20000,places:0}"
-		promptMessage= "Enter a value between -20000 and +20000" required= "true"
+		required= "true"
 		invalidMessage= "Invalid elevation.">
-        <label for="q05">Integer between -20000 to +20000</label>

 Formatting
 ----------
 The (so called) constraints attribute can also contain formatting information.
-The example below always makes sure that the field shows four zeros:
+The example below always makes sure that the field shows three digits after the decimal point, and has a +/- sign.
+Try entering a simple value like "-3" and then tab away to see the effect.

 .. cv-compound::